Larry Aurie: Retirement

-In a 1997 Detroit Free Press article, Wings vice president Jimmy Devellano said the team refused to hang the number because he was not a Hall of Famer, despite the fact that the number was already retired before Ilitch became the owner in 1982.
+In a 1997 Detroit Free Press article, Wings vice president Jim Devellano said the team refused to hang the number because he was not a Hall of Famer, even though the number was already retired before Ilitch became the owner in 1982.
+However, it has long been understood that no Red Wing will ever wear it again.

 Aurie died in Detroit's Mount Carmel Mercy Hospital on December 12, 1952, having suffered a stroke while driving his car the previous evening.
 He was buried at Holy Sepulchre Cemetery, in Southfield, Michigan.